H-Mateus/spinal-studies-rjah-site/README.md

 # Readme

-This is the github repo of [OsKOR group website](https://oskor.netlify.app/).
+This is the github repo of the [OsKOR group website](https://oskor.netlify.app/).

 ## Initial setup